Mariamman: Mulaikottu

+In the Tamil Diaspora

+Her worship has been brought over across the Tamil Diaspora in places such as the Caribbean, South Africa, Mauritius, Reunion Island, Singapore, Vietnam, and Fiji where festivities and temples are often done and built in her name.
+Her trance-worship has been brought via the Girmityas to around the world, where similar traditions to those in Mainland Tamil Nadu are practiced.
+Often times, Mariamman is syncretized with Kali.

 Temples

 Most temples to Mariamman are simple village shrines, where both male and female priests perform sacred rituals.
 In many rural shrines, the goddess is represented by a granite stone with a sharp tip, like a spear head.
 This stone is often adorned with garlands made of limes and with red flowers.
 These shrines often have an anthill that could be the resting place of a cobra.
 Milk and eggs are offered to propitiate the snake.

-Some temples have attained sufficient popularity for Brahmins to officiate at them.
-For example, the Samayapuram Mariamman near the shore of river Cauvery in the northern outskirts of Trichy, maintains a rich agamic tradition and all rituals are performed by Gurukkals.
+Some temples have attained sufficient popularity for Brahmanas to officiate at them.
+For example, the Samayapuram Mariamman near the shore of river Kaveri in the northern outskirts of Tiruchirapalli, maintains a rich agamic tradition and all rituals are performed by Gurukkalas.